dev-bittu/lotus-grammar/grammar/oop/polymorphism.md

 ### **Method Overriding**

-MyLang supports **method overriding** where a subclass can redefine methods from its parent class to provide a specialized behavior.
+Lotus supports **method overriding** where a subclass can redefine methods from its parent class to provide a specialized behavior.

 #### **Example: Method Overriding**
 ```lotus